Points on Your Driver's License Have Consequences

 If the teen driver earns any more points while their license is restricted, it will result in a restriction extension of 90 days per point.
 Teens may also have their license suspended for having a blood-alcohol level of 0.02% or more, for repeated unexcused absences from school, or for convictions related to the possession of tobacco or nicotine.

 How Long Do Points Stay on Your License?

 Any points you receive will stay on your driving record for three years, from the day you pay the fine until your citation clears the system.
 You can attempt to get points stricken from your license if you believe you did not commit the traffic infraction by fighting* the ticket to court.

-How Driver's License Points Affect Your Insurance Premiums
+How Driver's License Points in Florida Affect Your Insurance Premiums

 Most insurance companies won't raise your rate by 50% for your first violation with points.
 Generally, your first ticket will increase your premiums by an average of 18%.
 This may not seem like much, but that 18% increase is for every year the points stay on your record.
 For an insurance premium of $400 a month, a rise of 18% is an added $864 per year.
 That's $2,592 over a three-year period.